CatherineLi0531/OpenRace/website/docs/doc-overview.md

 This is the key difference between IR and Events.
 IR interfaces are just wrappers around LLVM IR instructions, but Events represent actual program events and their simulated execution.

-Lastly, to construct a list of simulated events (e.g. a trace), a function in `ThreadTrace` takes an entry function as input, traverses the Race IR and builds the simulated trace for a given thread.
+Lastly, to construct a list of simulated events (e.g., a trace), a function in `ThreadTrace` takes an entry function as input, traverses the Race IR, and builds the simulated trace for a given thread.

 The `ProgramTrace` class is just a collection of thread traces representing all threads that ran during simulated program execution.